Being Canadian, we know a thing or two about our country, so we thought we'd share some interesting facts about Canada with all of you.

 Canadians eat more Mac and Cheese than anyone else in the world.
 But we call it Kraft Dinner.

 Poutine really is a thing.
 And take it from us, it's the best hangover food out there.
-Harvey's (a burger chain that is delicious in Canada) serves great poutine and it's vegetarian!
+Harvey's (a burger chain that is delicious on up here) serves great poutine and it's vegetarian!

 Fun Fact About Canada Laws